steinrue/EMSel/README.md

 ## Installation

+We recommend following these steps to install EMSel:

+0. Install `conda`, if you have not done so already.
-To use EMSel, either clone this repository or download it as a .zip file.
-EMSel was developed in Python 3.8, so running it in a standalone environment is encouraged.
-A list of additional packages needed is in `requirements.txt`; to install everything needed, run the command `pip install -r requirements.txt`.
+1. Clone this repository or download it as a .zip file.
+2. Set up a new Python 3.9 environment via the command `conda create --name {env_name} python=3.9`.
+3. Navigate to the EMSel root folder and activate the environment via the command `conda activate {env_name}`.
+4. Install all required packages via the command `conda install --file requirements.txt -c conda-forge`.

 ## Running EMSel